jnozzi/cocoadev.com/markdown/RunLoop.md

 If you eliminate the polling your thread is free to sleep in a system trap.

---General/KeithDuncan
+--KeithDuncan

 ----
 I've tested this and it is correct that using     CFRunLoopRun() is much more efficient than a while loop like this:

- while (shouldKeepRunning && General/NSRunLoop currentRunLoop] runMode:NSDefaultRunLoopMode beforeDate:[NSDate distantFuture);
+ while (shouldKeepRunning && NSRunLoop currentRunLoop] runMode:NSDefaultRunLoopMode beforeDate:[NSDate distantFuture);

-It is very odd that the Apple General/NSRunLoop Class Reference documentation suggests the latter as that causes very high CPU utilization.
+It is very odd that the Apple NSRunLoop Class Reference documentation suggests the latter as that causes very high CPU utilization.

 -RH
 ----